spaceaiinc/corporate/README.md

 ## Documentation

-The documentation for the NextJS Material Kit PRO is hosted at our [website](https://demos.creative-tim.com/nextjs-material-kit-pro/documentation/tutorial?ref=njsmkp-readme).
+The documentation for the AI Start PRO is hosted at our [website](https://demos.creative-tim.com/nextjs-material-kit-pro/documentation/tutorial?ref=njsmkp-readme).

 ## File Structure